cfpb/consumer-credit-trends/README.md

 - interactive version: allow user to go back in time via the interface (select a time range to view), and default to a certain number of years.

+## Installation

-to run this code locally:
+To run this code locally:

 1. Clone repo
 1. In Terminal, run `npm install` from root directory